bshao001/ChatLearner/README.md

 ## Training
 Other than Python 3.5.2, Numpy, and TensorFlow 1.2.
 You also need NLTK (Natural Language Toolkit) version 3.2.4, including its data.

-Training is simple.
+Training is straightforward.
 Remember to create a folder named Result under the Data folder first.
 Then just run the following commands:

 ```bash
 cd chatbot
 python basicmodel.py
 ```

-With the existing parameters in the file and the current Papaya training data set, it will be very easy to get to a perplexity around 1.12 at about epoch 20.
-It would be better if you let it run until it terminates by itself, i.e., reaching the perplexity less than 1.08 or until the maximum epoch.
+A good GPU is highly recommended for the training as it can be very time-consuming.
+To train the model using the existing parameters and the Papaya data set with a single GPU (NVIDIA GeForce GTX 1080 Ti), it will take about 9 hours to get the desired perplexity.
+You can modify the model parameters based on your available computing resources.
 You will be able to see the training results under Data/Result/ folder.
 Make sure the following 4 files exist as all these will be required for testing and prediction:

 1. basic.data-00000-of-00001
 2. basic.index